 This course prepares you for the following roles: elite sport board member, elite sport executive committee member, head of athletic department, high performance manager, team manager, sports scientist, professional coach, rehabilitation coach, athlete wellbeing manager, and strength and conditioning coach.
+Entry requirements: To apply for this course, you must:

-- · have completed a relevant bachelor degree (or higher), or - have completed a bachelor degree in a different discipline and have evidence of substantial relevant industry experience, or - submit a proposal alongside your formal application, demonstrating evidence of substantial relevant industry experience over a sustained period.
+- have completed a relevant bachelor degree (or higher), or - have completed a bachelor degree in a different discipline and have evidence of substantial relevant industry experience, or - submit a proposal alongside your formal application, demonstrating evidence of substantial relevant industry experience over a sustained period.

-$^{}\mathrm{Depending}$ on elective choice, you may be required to attend an on-campus intensive at the Melbourne Campus.
+\Depending on elective choice, you may be required to attend an on-campus intensive at the Melbourne Campus.